-Casa Pueblo: Financial investment in the revitalization of the coffee farming industry in the town through the sustainable growth and production of “Café Madre Isla” that will provide work and income to local farmers.
-A portion of the income from the sales of the coffee, help fund environmental education and access to local forests to local schools and solar power generation for the town.
+Casa Pueblo: Financial investment in the revitalization of the coffee farming industry in the town through the sustainable growth and production of “Café Madre Isla” providing work and income to local farmers.
+A portion of the income from the sales of the coffee, help fund environmental education, access to local forests to local schools and solar power generation for the town.

 Frequently Asked Questions:

 Can I donate food, medicine, clothes and other supplies?

 Financial contributions are the most important way to provide support for emergency services and the rebuilding of Puerto Rico.
 Monetary contributions pay for transportation, gasoline, skilled relief workers, construction materials, medicines, medical supplies, food and essentials for the rebuilding of Puerto Rico.
 There are estimated 5 million pounds of goods ALREADY collected in Georgia and waiting for transportation.
 If you want to support pay for shipping of these goods, please connect with CONTIGO PR by clicking here.

 I want to keep up with your news